MetalCarlosR/MOV/Practica1/readme.md

 - IAudio: Similar to graphics abstracts audio resource creation on a factory method and allows reproducing sounds.

-- The Engine also simple interfaces for the management of resources that are implemented in each platform with the needed resource creation and management (ISound,IFont,IImage)
+- The Engine also defines simple interfaces for the management of resources that are implemented in each platform with the needed resource creation and management (ISound,IFont,IImage)

 #### Abstract Classes